hyamamoto/hackerrank-core/README.md

 License
 -------

-All source code and experimental distributable files including supplemental libraries are released as an open source software under Apache Public License, version 2.0.
+All source code and experimental distributable files are released as an open source software under Apache Public License, version 2.0.

 Happy Hacking! **:D**